|

 It is in an effort to ascribe personal effort towards both of these ordinary terms that I write, compose, create, listen, confer, collaborate, and teach.
 Neither one comes before the other, and neither one is more important than the other.
 As individual terms, they each ring their own note: to create is to confound existence, to manipulate space and time, to bend will and volition into life; to learn is to absorb the sun, to be with others and empathize, to eradicate fear and despair, to grow.
 Together these two terms provide an even greater possibility: perhaps "create learning" refers to how we might become lifelong artists of the mind with all its quintessential images.

 But I refuse to represent myself as just the sum of parts, and it is the case that from day to day I have reinvent the idea of my work, my creativity, my learning.
 Some of the first questions remain.
-There will always be more to do.

 |